jcastropizzo/nodejs-challenge/README.md

 ## ToDo
  - Add Testing
  - Add Logging
- - Create a Repository to handle the queries to the database
  - Create a class for the key-value pair
  - Use a config json or environment variables for the ports